• The University of Western Australia (M087), 35 Stirling Highway,

 Virtue Australia Foundation Evaluation and Development of Castor Bean as a Commercial Crop in Australia (2017/01–2028/12) $1,633,177

-GRDC & WAAA Soil Water and Nutrition (SWAN) Strategic Collaboration Project Transforming Water and Nutrient Use Efficiency in WA Grain Production (2024/07-2029/06) (in collaboration with DPIRD, Contract to be made)
+GRDC & WAAA Soil Water and Nutrition (SWAN) Strategic Collaboration Project Transforming Water and Nutrient Use Efficiency in WA Grain Production (2024/07-2029/06) (in collaboration with DPIRD)

 Industrial relevance

 Yinglong’s research has a strong industry focus, bridging the gap between academic discoveries and real-world applications.
 His work, supported by UWA School of Agriculture and Environment, and UWA Institute of Agriculture, extends beyond academia, directly impacting industry and the broader community.
 Yinglong has actively communicated his research outcomes to the public, raising awareness of UWA's research through over 30 conference presentations and more than 30 public lectures, both domestically and internationally.
 By coordinating conferences and international symposiums, Yinglong has facilitated knowledge exchange between industry and the pre-breeding and plant breeding communities.
 Yinglong’s research has led to practical advancements in agriculture, such as the development of root system architecture phenotyping techniques used in breeding programs.
 His contributions to the study of narrow-leafed lupin and barley roots have informed breeding strategies, resulting in potential drought-tolerant cultivars through collaborations with InterGrain and DPIRD.
-Yinglong’s dedication to addressing global challenges is exemplified by his work on castor bean (a bioenergy crop) development for Western Australia.
-He secured $1.63 million in research funding from the Virtue Australia Foundation (2017-2028) and collaborated closely with Zenith Australia Group and local farmers to explore its commercial potential.
+Yinglong’s dedication to addressing global challenges is exemplified by his work on castor bean (a bioenergy crop) development for Western Australia with some $1.6 m research funds from the Virtue Australia Foundation working closely with Zenith Australia Group and local farmers to explore its commercial potential.
+Recent award of a GRDC funded project examines the effect of acid soil inclduing re-engineered soils on crop resource-use efficiency in collaboration with DPIRD.
 Yinglong’s passion for solving the critical issue of maintaining and increasing agricultural production in a drying climate drives him to devote significant personal time to this cause.
 His commitment to this global challenge represents a meaningful contribution to both the community and the world beyond academia.

 Expertise related to UN Sustainable Development Goals